jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 ## [Configuring route timeouts](https://docs.openshift.com/container-platform/3.3/install_config/configuring_routing.html#install-config-configuring-route-timeouts)

 We can now set specific timeouts per route, instead of having one unique timeout per router :).
-This allow OCP users to controll in a very fine graned way the timeout of their apps.
+This allow OCP users to controll in a very fine grained way, the timeout of their apps.

 The mechanism is very simple, we have to annotate our route with the desired timeout, and thats it.
 This can be done when creating the route, by seting the annottation, or overriding an already